 Health Insurance for Young Adults

-At this point in your life, you may still receive health
+At this point in your life, you may still receive your health

 insurance coverage through your parents’ plan.
 The Affordable Care Act allows

-you to stay on this plan as a dependent until you are 26, and if your parent
+you to stay on this plan as a dependent until you are 26.

-receives coverage through an employer in Pennsylvania, you may be able to stay
+receives coverage through a PA-based employer, you may be able to stay

 It is important that you understand your health insurance